Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```
 ####Initializing the SDK
-In order to use the SDK and get promoted content and more (marketing text) - when initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieve by contacting with
+In order to use the SDK and get promoted content and more (marketing text) - when initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieve by contacting with SDK@kidoz.net.
-<a href="mailto:mailto@kidoz.net">SDK@kidoz.net</a>

  - 	Inside your `Main Activity` onCreate add the following line: